dijasila/GPAW/doc/documentation/manual.rst

 The ``convergence`` keyword is used to set the convergence criteria.
 The default value is this Python dictionary::

-  {'energy': 0.001, # eV
+  {'energy': 0.0005, # eV / electron
    'density': 1.0e-4,
    'eigenstates': 1.0e-9,
    'bands': 'occupied'}

 In words:

-* The energy change (last 3 iterations) should be less than 1 meV.
+* The energy change (last 3 iterations) should be less than 0.5 meV per valence electron.

 * The change in density (integrated absolute value of density change) should be less than 0.001 electrons per valence electron.